garmin/fit-sdk-tools/README.md

 Share your knowledge, ask questions, and get the latest FIT SDK news in the [FIT SDK Developer Forum](https://forums.garmin.com/developer/)

 ## Requirements
-[Git LFS](https://git-lfs.com/) should be installed and configured before cloning the repository in order to pull files from LFS.
+[Git LFS](https://git-lfs.com/) This repository uses Git LFS to manage large binary files.
+It is recommended to have Git LFS installed and configured before cloning.

 ## Contents
 * Profile.xlsx - Spreadsheet containing the latest FIT SDK Profile.
 Includes all messages and types.